 The Royal Palace

 Fes’ Palais Royale is a beautifully restored building, located between old and new Fes.
-Unfortunately, visitors are not permitted to enter its grounds, but it’s really worth a quick look in and appreciation of the detailing!
+Unfortunately, visitors are not permitted to enter its grounds, but the palace is definitely worth a quick peek from the outside, if only to appreciate the intricate tiling.

 Explore the Medina and Bab Boujeloud